 - Marketing-sourced pipeline under $500K/year: The TCO ($45K-$60K/year for mid-market) eats too much of the pipeline it generates.
 Simpler tools (ActiveCampaign, HubSpot Starter) deliver 80% of the value at 30% of the cost.

-- Sales cycle under 30 days: Pardot's architecture optimizes for long, multi-touch B2B journeys.
+- Sales cycle under 30 days: Pardot architecture optimizes for long, multi-touch B2B journeys.
 For transactional or self-serve B2B with short cycles, automation complexity is overhead, not value.

 - No Salesforce or no Salesforce roadmap: Salesforce dependency is mandatory.
-If your team is not on Salesforce and doesn't plan to be, Pardot adds $30K-$50K/year of unnecessary infrastructure cost.
+If your team is not on Salesforce and does not plan to be, Pardot adds $30K-$50K/year of unnecessary infrastructure cost.

 - Pre-revenue startup: Customer acquisition spend should come before marketing automation infrastructure.
 Pardot makes sense after $1M+ ARR, not before.